-Recipe.com showed me how to create this awesome sandwich, “Let’s go fly a kite.”
+I learned how to make "Let's go fly a kite" at Recipe.com.
 It’s a breeze to make because I just used the ingredients I had on hand.
 I added celery stock, stick cheese, and baby carrots.
-They required some cutting but it was worth it.
+They required some cutting, but it was worth it.

 Both my daughters love horses and couldn't resist this sandwich from Ziggy Zoom.
 I took their suggestion and made the sandwich when my kids' friends were over for a swimming party.
-This is perfect for any party activity.
-It does take some work to create it but well worth it.
-Seeing the smiles on their faces made me feel all the creativity paid off.
+Perfect for any party activity but went well with the pool party.
+It takes some work to create it but well worth it.
+Seeing the smiles on their faces made me feel all the effort paid off.

 I took three slices of bread, celery sticks, a radish slice for the eye, yellow pepper, orange pepper, carrot sticks, and sandwich filling.
-The filling can be cream cheese, peanut butter, and jelly, or egg salad.
+The fillings are cream cheese, peanut butter, and jelly, or egg salad.
 I used peanut butter because that was all I had.
-Even tuna can be used, which I plan to use next time.
+Even tuna is used, which I plan to use next time.

 Thai Breakfast Toast

 My kids had a creative time making this open-faced sandwich with a Thai flair.
 The recipe reminds me of peanut butter toast in the morning, but the lime juice, cilantro, and sriracha take it to a whole new level of flavor.
-I chopped the cilantro and quartered the lime, but my kids did the rest to make their individual breakfast toast.
+I chopped the cilantro and quartered the lime, but my kids created the rest of the breakfast toast.

-At first, I wasn’t sure about the recipe, but I enjoy the taste cilantro and lime – not to mention peanut butter and peanuts.
-Once the chopping and slicing is out of the way, the sandwich is easy and fast to make.
+At first, I wasn’t sure about the recipe, but I enjoy the taste of cilantro and lime – not to mention peanut butter and peanuts.
+Once the chopping and slicing were out of the way, the sandwich was easy and fast to make.

 All Star Sandwich Bar

 Fun and creative sandwich ideas for my kids is a simple but creative way to spend an early afternoon.
-Even a quick and easy breakfast toast before school is a great way to get my kids well-fed.
+Even a quick and easy breakfast toast with cinnamon, peanut butter, and banana before school is a great way to get my kids well-fed.

-Sometimes, my kids even helped me make the sandwiches.
-It is such a creative process that I feel proud of myself when I am done.
-The kids, too, when they help.
-These are great ideas, and the sandwiches are even healthy.
+Sometimes, my kids even help me make the sandwiches.
+It is a creative process, and I feel proud of myself.
+When the kids help make the sandwiches, they are proud, too.